Follow TV Tropes

 Some people consider this a form of Screwed by the Network, especially if the shows they like are at the receiving end of this trope.
 It should also be noted that this trope really only applied to cartoons aimed at children, rather than adult cartoons – The Simpsons and its imitators are treated like standard American sitcoms.

-This practice became drastically less common near the end of the Turn of the Millennium, as American cartoon production has essentially abandoned broadcast syndication (at least domestically) in favor of programming exclusive to specific cable networks (or even streaming services).
+This practice became drastically less common near the end of the Turn of the Millennium, as American cartoon production has essentially abandoned broadcast syndication (at least domestically) in favor of programming exclusive to specific cable networks (or later streaming services).
 Still, some networks continue to cut their shows off at 65 episodes, either for foreign syndication, own network re-runs or force of habit.

-This led to many cartoons in The Oughties to only reach 52 episodes, with 1/5 or 13 episodes cut off from the usual 65.
+This led to many cartoons in Turn of the Millennium to only reach 52 episodes, with 1/5 or 13 episodes cut off from the usual 65.
 Also with 1/2 or 26 episodes being produced per season now averagely for cable.
 Being distinct from Saturday Morning ones on broadcast networks and twice as many from their usual 13.

-See also 12-Episode Anime and British Brevity — both of which should remind fans of any of the shows listed here of how lucky they actually are — and Five Year Plan.
+See also 12-Episode Anime and British Brevity — both of which should remind fans of any of the shows listed here of how lucky they actually are — and Five-Year Plan.
 For some shows that went well past 65, see Milestone Celebration.

 As a side note, if one wants to binge watch a whole 65-episode series in one sitting, and each episode is assumed to be exactly 22 minutes long, then you would be watching almost an entire day's worth of that show.
 (22 minutes per episode times 65 episodes equals 1,430 minutes, which is 23⅚ hours or 23 hours and 50 minutes.)